iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Maximal Likelihood Estimator.md

 **Likelihood**:

-> Given a model $\theta$, and idd observation $x$, The likelihood is the probability of observing the samples given the model.
+> Given a model parameter $\theta$, and idd observation $x$, The likelihood is the probability of observing the samples given the model with parameter $\theta$

 **Important Questions**: